What is cervical cancer?

 Almost all cases of cervical cancer are caused by persistent infection with some high-risk types of the human papillomavirus (HPV); this is the biggest risk factor for cervical cancer.
 The other main risk factor for cervical cancer is smoking.

-There is some evidence that women who have taken the contraceptive pill for five years or more are at increased risk of developing cervical cancer.
+There is some evidence that women who have taken the contraceptive pill for five years or more are at increased risk of developing cervical cancer in people with HPV.
 The risk is small and taking the pill has also been shown to reduce to risk of other cancers such as ovarian and uterine.

 Other risk factors include: